 You'll need a Wi-Fi connection, as you do with all Sonos speakers, and you might need to use the Ethernet cable to connect the Sub to your router briefly before you move it to its final position, but the app will let you know if you need to do this.

 Ultimately, setup is only a couple of minutes and very little hassle for the end result.
 The Sub is also compatible with Sonos Trueplay software, which allows users to tune the device in accordance with their surroundings using an iOS device.
-This is of course another step to the initial setup but it only takes about 30 seconds and it is well worth it.
+This is of course another step to the initial setup but it only takes about a couple of minutes and it is well worth it.

-Bear in mind that if you're setting up a Sub with a Playbar or Playbase, as well as a pair of the same Sonos speakers for a stereo pair (i.e. two Sonos One), you'll need to Trueplay the entire home cinema setup once you have set up all the devices to get the best sound.
+Bear in mind that if you're setting up a Sub with a Playbar, Playbase or Beam, as well as a pair of the same Sonos speakers for a stereo pair (i.e. two Sonos One or Sonos One SL), you'll need to Trueplay the entire home cinema setup once you have set up all the devices to get the best sound.

 - Two Class-D digital amplifiers